 What is Odyssey of the Mind?

-Odyssey of the Mind is a creative problem-solving competition for students and community group members of all ages.
-For the 2020-21 year, teams of students are not required to be from the same school or community group if they choose to participate in the virtual platform of Odyssey of the Mind.
+Odyssey of the Mind is a creative problem-solving competition for students and community group members of all ages and learning levels.
+For the 2021-22 year, teams of students are not required to be from the same school or community group if they choose to participate in the virtual platform of Odyssey of the Mind.
 Teams of students select a problem, create a solution, then present their solution in a competition against other teams in the same problem and division.
 There are many nuances of the program that are explained further in this guide, but here are some of the basics of participation:

 - Students work in teams of up to seven members under the guidance of an adult coach.

 - Teams spend weeks or months, at their own pace, working together and creating solutions to long-term problems.
 Every year, there are six long-term problems designed for vehicle, technical, classical art and literature, structure, performance, and primary categories.